Altierre

 Venture Round in 2000

-IP Video Systems, previously known as TeraBurst Networks, Inc., specializes in hardware and software solutions for real-time, high-definition media streaming, recording, and management over IP networks.
-The company's offerings include a variety of encoders, decoders, multi-stream clients, and digital media servers, designed to facilitate the sharing and recording of high-resolution video and graphics.
-Target markets for IP Video Systems encompass networked control rooms, healthcare, simulation and training, and tele-collaboration, enabling global collaborators to share data seamlessly across different networks, regardless of bandwidth limitations.
+IP Video Systems, previously known as TeraBurst Networks, specializes in hardware and software solutions for real-time, high-definition media streaming, recording, and management over IP networks.
+Their product suite includes encoders and decoders, multi-stream clients, digital media servers, and management systems.
+The company primarily serves networked control rooms, healthcare facilities, simulation & training centers, and tele-collaboration platforms, enabling global sharing of high-resolution video and graphics regardless of available bandwidth.

 Everyone.net